kenny-hk/build-a-youtube/README.md

-# OpenAI API Quickstart - Python example app
+# Build-a-YouTube - for AI ethics curriculum YouTube and You

+YouTube and You is a curriculum designed for 7th grade science classes that adheres to the Massachusetts Science and Technology/ Engineering Curriculum Framework (2016).
+Build-a-YouTube is an activity in Day 4 of the 2-week curriculum.
+For more details about the curriculum, please [visit this Google Folder](https://drive.google.com/drive/folders/1_BdoUng8V2OL-bTBaDItMBta1Gh4mD9n?usp=sharing)

-This is an example pet name generator app used in the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
-It uses the [Flask](https://flask.palletsprojects.com/en/2.0.x/) web framework.
-Check out the tutorial or follow the instructions below to get set up.
+This web application is developed using the OpenAI API quickstart example as a framework.
+Follow the instructions below to get set up.

 ## Setup